konflux-ci/release-service-catalog/tasks/sign-index-image/README.md

         pipelineImage: <image pullspec>
         configMapName: <configmap name>
 ```

+## Changes in 3.4.0
+* Removed the `request` parameter and references of `fbc.request` from the task and set the default
+  internal request pipeline to `hacbs-signing-pipeline`

 ## Changes in 3.3.0
 * Updated the base image used in this task